goTravel Technical Introduction

 The UN, through UNOCT and OICT fully supports the technology implementation for goTravel in relevant requesting country.
 The UN OICT team provides training for technical staff in Member States to maintain and operate their local goTravel installation.

-Future enhancements of the platform including extending the use of Artificial Intelligence algorithms to facilitate the targeting of “unknowns" and the offering of goTravel “on-the-cloud” for adoption by requesting countries in an attempt to further reduce ICT infrastructure management costs.
+Future enhancements of the platform include extending the use of Artificial Intelligence algorithms to facilitate the targeting of “unknowns".

 - goTravel is built on standard technology (.Net, Angular JS, D3, MS Windows Server, Elasticsearch, OpenStreetMap, Internet Information Services, Microsoft Active Directory and ADFS role)